 ECHA agrees that an Integrated Testing Strategy (ITS) can be used to determine the order of the studies to be performed and the necessity to conduct the long-term toxicity testing on aquatic invertebrates and on fish, as explained in the Note for your consideration below.
-However, ECHA notes the following issues with your proposed stepwise approach for long-term aquatic toxicity testing:
+However, ECHA notes the following issues with your proposed stepwise approach for longterm aquatic toxicity testing:

-• First, while you propose to perform first a long-term Daphnia study, you do not consider if long-term testing should start with a long-term fish study.
-ECHA notes that, according to the ITS in ECHA Guidance Chapter R7b, Section R.7.8.5 and Figure R.7.8-4, if there is compelling evidence that fish is substantially more sensitive than other trophic levels, long-term testing should be performed with fish.
-Second, while based on the currently available information the read-across is not acceptable, ECHA acknowledges your intention to update the read-across for aquatic toxicity endpoints.
+- First, while you propose to perform first a long-term Daphnia study, you do not consider if long-term testing should start with a long-term fish study.
+ECHA notes that, according to the ITS in ECHA Guidance Chapter R7b, Section R.7.8.5 and Figure R.7.8-4, if there is compelling evidence that fish is substantially more sensitive than other trophic levels, long-term testing should be performed with fish. - Second, while based on the currently available information the read-across is not acceptable, ECHA acknowledges your intention to update the read-across for aquatic toxicity endpoints.
 However, as explained in section 'Grouping and read-across approach' above, ECHA cannot currently assess whether your proposal to test "representative substance(s)" and use read-across adaptations for the long-term aquatic toxicity endpoints would be acceptable.
+ECHA cannot currently assess if your proposed testing strategy would be acceptable.
 ECHA will evaluate your information after the deadline of this decision according to the specific rules of column 2 adaptations and adaptation(s) according to Annex XI.

-In your comments on the draft decision, you also indicate that Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in the environment, which ECHA accepts and has amended the request to state the registered substance, only.
+In your comments on the draft decision, you also indicate that the analogue substance Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in the environment.
+ECHA agrees with this proposal and has amended the request to state the the analogue substance, only.